paigem1972/about-me/README.md

 8. Global history

 - - -
 Here's a link to one of my [websites](https://makesomethingcss.paigem1972.repl.co/).
 Its some of my earlier work but Im still proud of it.
+Thanks for reading this!